iejobs/build-test/README.md

 This is a little example for local testing.\
 This simple example contains:
 - Dockerfile which builds a little go app (web server)
-- Github workflow which build and push image to Docker hub after push to main branch
+- Github Action which build and push image to Docker hub after push to main branch
-- Kubernetes deployment, service and ingress yaml manifests
+- Kubernetes manifests